unisg-ics-dsnlp/DS-NLP-HSG.github.io/index.markdown

 ## Collaboration on the Dataset

-We welcome everybody to directly participate in improving `FIT-QA` by contributing their competency and time by the following means:
+We welcome everybody to directly participate in improving `FOD-QA` by contributing their competency and time by the following means:

 1) Finding new questions to be added to the set of questions (currently 20).
 2) Engaging in discussions about new questions to be added.